boda-akos/CH32V003-Matchbox-Binary-Clock/README.md

 The battery compartment is made for a 37x50x7mm battery in this design.
 You may use any other type of Li-Ion battery, 3D print a box for it using my wedge assembly or simply glue it to the clock case.
 Drill or burn a hole for the wires to the Arduino.

 What I learned from this project : using direct register control, mixing MounRiver Studio code into Arduino (it works), powersave mode which uses only 10-20 uA current, pin interrupt, driving the WS2812B without libraries.
 Avoid Arduino pinMode() instructions, drives powersave current up to 100uA.
 The instruction like GPIOC->OUTDR &= ~(1 << 3); executes faster than the MounRiver style GPIO control, like  GPIO_WriteBit(GPIOC, GPIO_Pin_3, Bit_RESET) and waaaay faster than digitalWrite().

+See the old Arduino AVR version here https://www.thingiverse.com/thing:6302260